 The trade war is good for the world Show more Show less

-Trade war improves China's economic practices
+The trade war improves China's economic practices

 Rejecting the premises